 For example, if a client’s expensive jacket is torn on your manufacturing equipment, your general liability policy could help pay for the cost of repair or replacement.
 If someone decides to sue over more expensive damages, general liability could cover your attorney’s fees, court-ordered judgment, and other costs related to the lawsuit.

 As a manufacturer, you could be sued if one of your products causes an injury or illness.
 For instance, your perfume might cause a customer to suffer a serious allergic reaction, which results in a lawsuit.
 General liability insurance can pay for legal costs related to harm caused by your products, including property damage.

 Most general liability policies include product liability insurance for these risks, but it’s important to check that your policy includes this coverage.
 You may see it included in your products-completed operations coverage, which guards against defective products and faulty workmanship.

 While advertising your manufacturing company and its products, it’s possible to unknowingly imitate a competitor’s slogan or logo.
 Accidental advertising injuries are covered by general liability insurance, including:

 For example, if a competing manufacturer sues because the logo on your product is similar to its logo, general liability can cover costs stemming from the lawsuit.

 While general liability insurance covers many common risks, it does not provide complete protection.
 Employee injuries or damage to business property can occur at any small business.
 Other manufacturers’ insurance policies to consider include:

-Umbrella insurance: Also called excess liability insurance, this policy boosts coverage on a manufacturer’s general liability, employer’s liability, or commercial auto policy once the limits are reached.
+Commercial umbrella insurance: Similar to excess liability insurance, this policy boosts coverage on a general liability, employer’s liability, or commercial auto insurance policy once the limit is reached.